-Tory Horton vs Xavier Worthy: Who Should You Start?
+Tory Horton vs Xavier Worthy: The Full Breakdown

 Target volume is the story here.
 Xavier Worthy saw 73 targets in 2025, while Tory Horton drew 22.
 That workload gap usually translates into a higher weekly floor for Xavier Worthy, even in weeks where Tory Horton posts the bigger ceiling game.
 Consistency-minded managers lean toward target share; boom-bust managers chase the upside.